Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 Sun as a promotional move.

 There is no question but that tastes change and that we have become more liberal, which I welcome.
 However, as I said, there will always be films that go beyond what is generally regarded as acceptable.
-The Minister mentioned
+The Minister

 The second has the unlikely title of The Texas Vibrator Massacre -I leave its contents to the imagination of hon.
 Members.
 I shall return to those two films in a moment.

 My hon.
 Friend Mr. Vaizey made the important point that there are loopholes in the existing legislation, which existed for good reasons at the time.
-It was not regarded as possible that a video concerning music or sport could
+It was not regarded as possible that a video concerning music or sport

-be unacceptable.
+could be unacceptable.
 That loophole has undoubtedly been exploited.
-I hosted a dinner that the BBFC gave in the House just before Christmas, at which it showed us examples of some of the material that is now available in music videos and sports games
+I hosted a dinner that the BBFC gave in the House just before Christmas, at which it showed us examples of some of the material that is now available in music videos and sports

-I hope that it will be in the Digital Economy Bill.
+closed, and I hope that it will be in the Digital Economy Bill.

 The second main point that I wish to make is that at the time of the passage of the 1984 Act, the world was completely different.
 Mr. Graham Bright, the Member who moved Second Reading, said that he defined a video recording